 If trains and history pique your interest, this landmark is for you.
 Kings’ Station was a station depot of Adirondack Railroad, dating back to 1865.
 The more than 100-year old antique Caboose was completely refurbished in 2010.
 Both are set up as historic replicas and you can stop by for photos outside or attend our Annual Caboose Day each August for a full tour.
 If you would like a tour throughout the year contact the Greenfield Historical Society.

 This is Greenfield’s largest baseball park, with three ball fields that host teams and leagues from all over the region each spring and summer.
-Old-fashioned swing sets and an oversized rock entertain the little ones and don’t miss the Porter Corners Dog Park on-site, where dogs can run off leash in a fenced in area and enjoy play and agility toys.
+Old-fashioned swing sets and an oversized rock entertain the little ones.
 There is also a lovely ¼ mile creekside nature trail.

-Click here for Application for Field Usage and Fee Schedule.
+Click here to register for Field Usage and to view fees.